microsoft/MR_RetailExperienceWorkshop/.md/5-build-deploy.md

 3. In Project Settings, navigate to **XR Plug-in Management** > **OpenXR** > **Interaction Profiles** and Click on the + icon to add **Occulus Touch Controller Profile**.

 4. Remain in Project Settings.
 Navigate to **XR Plug-in Management** > **OpenXR** > **OpenXR Feature Groups** and ensure the following are checked under All Features.
-Also double check that the other values inthis window look like the image below (Render Mode, Depth Submission Mode, etc.)
+Also double check that the other values in this window look like the image below (Render Mode, Depth Submission Mode, etc.)

     ![A screenshot of checking the features](img/feature-checked.png)